senacor/BankingInTheCloud-Fineract/README.md

 #### Connect ot mariadb

 In order to connect to mariadb you need the database, user and password defined for the database.
-You can find this in the provisioner configuration yaml file in the ```config/```folder.
+You can find this in the provisioner configuration yaml file in the [config folder](https://github.com/senacor/BankingInTheCloud-Fineract/tree/master/fineract-project_snapshot/config).

 User and password should looks like this:
 ```